Shah1011/obscure/README.md

 - Encryption keys are derived from your password using PBKDF2
 - Cloud provider credentials are stored locally only
 - No sensitive data is stored in the cloud

+### Important Security Notes
+- **Never commit** `.env`, service account files, or API keys to version control
+- Copy `.env.example` to `.env` and fill in your actual credentials
+- Use the CLI commands to configure cloud providers securely

 ## Environment Variables